fortinet-fortisoar/solution-pack-phishing-email-response/README.md

 #### 1. Scenario - Phishing Email

 The scenario generates a demo alert of Type 'Suspicious Email'.
-Goto genrated alert and observe the following:
+Goto generated alert and observe the following:

 - Reported Email contains original email as MSG attachment
 - Reported Information (sender, email message) is presented as a handy reference